Flood Remediation in Kenosha

-- REMOVE FURNITURE: Wood furniture will cause stains that cannot be removed.
+- REMOVE FURNITURE: Wood furniture will cause stains which cannot be removed.
 Rust stains from metal are difficult to remove and may be permanent.
 95% of water damage jobs are restorable.
 Most of the remaining 5% are caused by not following these steps.
 So move furniture that’s in or even near the water, or place something under the legs.

-- REMOVE VALUABLES: Items of financial or sentimental value should be moved to a safe place away from the water to avoid potential damage.
+- REMOVE VALUABLES: Items of financial or sentimental value should be moved to safe place away from the water to avoid potential damage.

-- PREVENT COLOR STAINING: Remove books, magazines, area rugs, or anything else that may bleed color onto the carpeting.
+- PREVENT COLOR STAINING: Remove books, magazines, area rugs or anything else that may bleed color onto the carpeting.

 - Do not enter areas of sewage back up – even if it looks like “clean” water.
 This is contaminated water and must be handled using proper precautions.